 - Complications due to multiple gestation

 If left untreated, severe polyhydramnios may increase the chances of complications, such as macrosomia, preterm labor and birth, and placental abruption.
-The earlier the problem starts, the more time it has to build up excessive fluid, which increases the chances of complication.
+Whatever the problem, the earlier it starts, the more time it has to build up excessive fluid, increasing the chances of complication.

 Fortunately, your OB-GYN should be able to catch polyhydramnios with a routine ultrasound.
 If we suspect polyhydramnios, we may need to perform further tests to diagnose the precise cause of the condition.

 Treatments for Polyhydramnios